orangesamus/RocketPoolRapidResearchIncubator/RCM_plotter_explained.md

 |c=7%, e=7%, j=14%|c=5%, e=5%, j=10%|c=3%, e=3%, j=6%|
 |![Default](/plots/defaultInputs.png)|![10PercentLST](/plots/LSTFee_10Percent.png)|![6PercentLST](/plots/LSTFee_6Percent.png)|\

 **Conclusion**: If fees were compressed to provide a more competitive rETH product to LST holders, it would cut into the RCM of all RocketPool minipools.
 This is true for any protocol though, including Lido.
 Rocket Pool can add a new angle of competition by allowing for various degrees of speculation on the RPL token to earn outsized Eth Rewards with this proposal.
-The theoretical value of RPL also decreases since a higher Eth-Only ratio is required to get the same RCM for LEB's with RPL.
+The value of RPL theoretically would decrease though since a higher Eth-Only ratio is required to get the same RCM for LEB's with RPL.
 For example, if the previous plots were expanded to go to 90% instead of 70%:
 |scenario 1|scenario 2|scenario 3|
 |:-:|:-:|:-:|
 |c=7%, e=7%, j=14%|c=5%, e=5%, j=10%|c=3%, e=3%, j=6%|